reachme1212/kickstarter-analysis/README.md

 1.It’s safe to say that to successfully reach the goal of $10000 we need launch the campaign in the month of may, second best options are June or July, Its best not to launch our campaign during the month of dec.

-2.We recommend the campaign last at least 29 days before closing, because the average duration of successful fund raisers are 29 days.
+2.We recommend the campaign last at least 29 days before closing, because the average duration of successful fund raising campaigns are 29 days.

 3.We have a better chance of being a successful if we lower our fund-raising goal of $10000, to fit into the range of $5000 to 9999 USD, as higher goals in this dataset has a lower success rate.